iamklevy/Smart-Home-System/README.md

 2. **Home Lock (Password)**
    - Create and store a home password through the mobile app.
-   - Microcontroller checks the password via connected keypad for door lock control.
+   - The microcontroller checks the password via the connected keypad for door lock control.

 3. **Light Control**
    - Send a Boolean value from the mobile app to the microcontroller to control an LED.